-Use extreme caution when rotating the idler arm with the breaker bar, due to the increased tension in the spring as the idler arm is being rotated.
+Use extreme caution when rotating the idler arm with the breaker bar or combination wrench, due to the increased tension in the spring as the idler arm is being rotated.
 Injury may result if the breaker bar is prematurely released while the spring is under tension.